Traceable Black-box Watermarks for Federated Learning: Injecting Traceable Black-box Watermarks

 \textbf{Masked Aggregation.} With the constrained watermarking region, \method leverages a novel \textit{masked aggregation} method to avoid watermark collision.
-Specifically, instead of applying a naive aggregation approach (\eg, FedAvg), \method aggregates the parameters in the main task region only and prevents the watermarking region from parameter fusion.
-In detail, in each training round, given the model updates $\{\Delta_i\}_{i=1}^{n}$, the server aggregates them to generate the personalized global model for each client individually via $\tilde{\theta}_i = \mathbf{M}_m \odot (1/n)\sum^n_{i=1} (\theta_i + \Delta_i) +\mathbf{M}_{w} \odot (\theta_i + \Delta_i), \ \forall i \in [n]$ (\autoref{alg: masked_aggregation} in \hyperref[alg: main]{Algorithm~\ref{alg: main}}).
-Here, the first term $\mathbf{M}_m \odot (1/n)\sum^n_{i=1} (\theta_i + \Delta_i)$ averages the model updates in the main task region, and the second term $\mathbf{M}_{w} \odot (\theta_i + \Delta_i)$ preserves the update of client $i$ in the watermarking region.
+Specifically, instead of applying a naive aggregation approach (e.g., FedAvg), \method aggregates parameters only in the main task region and prevents the watermarking region from parameter fusion.
+In detail, in each training round, given the model updates $\{\Delta_i\}_{i=1}^{n}$, the server aggregates them to generate the personalized global model for each client individually via $\tilde{\theta}_i = \theta_i + \mathbf{M}_m \odot \frac{1}{n}\sum^n_{i=1} \Delta_i +\mathbf{M}_{w} \odot \Delta_i, \ \forall i \in [n]$ (Line~\ref{alg: masked_aggregation} in Algorithm~\ref{alg: main}).
+Here, the second term $\mathbf{M}_m \odot \frac{1}{n}\sum^n_{i=1} \Delta_i$ averages the model updates in the main task region, and the third term $\mathbf{M}_{w} \odot \Delta_i$ preserves the parameters in the watermarking region for the model update of client $i$.
 In this case, the server generates a personalized global model for each client, which always contains a \textit{distinct watermark} for the client while still benefiting from the aggregated model updates for the main task.